I'm a Celebrity... South Africa

-I'm a Celebrity...South Africa is an ITV reality television series, with the premise being an all star edition of I'm a Celebrity...Get Me Out of Here! featuring campmates from previous series that has aired since 24 April 2023.
-As in the regular version, the programme is presented Ant & Dec, however is pre-recorded instead of live.
+I'm a Celebrity...
+South Africa is an ITV reality television series, with the premise of being an all star edition of I'm a Celebrity...Get Me Out of Here! featuring campmates from previous series, that has aired since 24 April 2023.
+As in the regular version, the programme is presented by Ant & Dec; however, it is pre-recorded instead of being broadcast live.

 The first series aired between 24 April and 12 May 2023.
+The second series aired on 6 April, with the final episode aired live from London on 24 April.
+On 28 April 2026, it was reported that the series will not return until 2029.

 Production

 In April 2022, several news outlets reported that ITV had commissioned an "All-Stars" spin-off series of the show to be pre-recorded in South Africa, featuring former campmates that had competed in the series.
 ITV later confirmed the reports in September 2022, with filming beginning the same month and was completed prior to the beginning of the twenty-second regular series.
-The first series was pre-recorded between September and October 2022 and aired between 24 April and 12 May 2023.
+The first series was filmed between September and October 2022 and aired between 24 April and 12 May 2023.
 It was won by series 6 runner-up Myleene Klass.
-It was reported in April 2024 that the spin-off had been shelved, however a year later, ITV confirmed that it would return for a second series in 2026, with filming expected to take place in September 2025.
+It was reported in April 2024 that the spin-off had been shelved, however in September 2025, ITV confirmed that the show would return for a second series in 2026, with filming taking place in September 2025.